 No visible mid-drifts, cleavage, bras or underwear.

+No Pajamas.

 Shirts must cover the waistband without having to be pulled down.
 In the mid drift area, no skin will be exposed when the student sits, stands or when arms are raised to shoulder height.

 Hats are to be worn outside only.